ott vs ctv

 Sophisticated Targeting Techniques

 When advertising on OTT, you can attempt to get a lot of success by boosting click-through rates, however, CTV ads are not clickable yet.
-So, CTV ads have to rely on QR code marketing or just displaying crucial information to prompt a purchase from users.
+So, CTV ads have to rely on QR code marketing, immersive formats and contextual messaging rather than direct clicks, aligning with evolving interactive TV consumption patterns.

 Ad Formats